 5. Call schools directly.

-After narrowing your school search, you can use Trulia’s school directory to find contact information and call the schools directly.
+After narrowing your school search, you can use Trulia’s school directory to find contact information and call the schools.
 Ask to speak with teachers and principals to hear about what kind of experience your child would expect there.
-Phone conversations allow you to get a more nuanced understanding of the school.
+Talking to a real person allows you to get a more nuanced understanding of the school.
 Ask the school to mail you any printed material they have so you can learn more, too.

 6. Visit in person, if possible.

-If you’re not moving from across the country, try to visit schools in person.
-Some schools have restrictions on visiting during school hours, but ask if you can walk through the school after hours.
-You’ll want to notice the school layout and design, observe the art and posters, engage with teachers, the crossing guard, and, if possible, the principal.
+If you can, try to visit schools in person, especially if you’re seriously considering closing on a house nearby.
+To make it easier, you can ask your agent to coordinate house viewings with your appointments to visit nearby schools.
+Some schools have restrictions on visiting during school hours, but often you can walk through the school after hours.
+Check out the school layout and design, and chat with teachers, the crossing guard, and, if possible, the principal.

-If you have a chance to talk to the principal, here are some questions you could ask:
+If you get a chance to talk to the principal, here are some questions you could ask:

 - How does the school approach discipline and homework?